vuejs/pinia/packages/docs/cookbook/migration-vuex.md

 ## Converting a Single Module

-Here is a complete example of the before and after of converting a Vuex module to a Pinia store, see below for a step-by-step guide:
+Here is a complete example of the before and after of converting a Vuex module to a Pinia store, see below for a step-by-step guide.
+The Pinia example uses an option store as the structure is most similar to Vuex:

 ```ts
 // Vuex module in the 'auth/user' namespace